 The Blake Society

 The Blake Society was founded In 1985 and champions the agency of William Blake in our culture.
-The Society commissioned a stone to be placed on William Blake’s unmarked grave in Bunhill Fields and is planning to place a stone for Catherine Blake.
-It holds regular meetings (online and in real locations), organises Blakean events and publishes the annual journal, VALA.
+The Society commissioned a stone to be placed on William Blake’s unmarked grave in Bunhill Fields and is planning to create a memorial for Catherine Blake.
+It holds regular meetings (online and in real locations), organises Blakean events and publishes the journal, VALA.

 Become a Member